Fake News Week: How to Track Fake News Around Your Brand

 We reach out to brands on social media, and expect them to respond to us.

-As a reflection of both a brand’s promise and a commitment to customer service, social media is every company’s main channel for showcasing customer experience.
+As a reflection of both a brand’s promise and a commitment to customer service, social media should be every company’s main channel for showcasing the best kinds of customer experience.

 But which brands are truly making the most of social media?
 And, how do you compare?
 We explore this, and more, in our most recent report.

-To see how valuable customers believe these brands were, we counted how many people were ready to purchase from these companies.
+To see how valuable customers believe the brands were, we counted how many people were ready to purchase from them.

 And to see which brands provide A+ service to their customers, we measured how responsive brands were on social media, and how quickly people could expect a response back.